MP-Web Compliance Threshold Rules Advanced setup

 Outside Inclusive – This is very similar to the outside operator.
 The difference is that it will include the upper and lower limits as breached values.

 Between – The between operator has the reverse logic to outside.
-All values within the lower and upper limits will be classified as a breach.
+All values within the lower and upper limits will be classified as breaches.

-Between Inclusive – Just like outside Inclusive, Between Inclusive consists of the upper and lower limits as well.
+Between Inclusive – Just like outside Inclusive, Between Inclusive also consists of the upper and lower limits.

 Exceedance Mode

 Exceedance Mode introduces the concept of exceedances.
-An exceedance is a precursor to a complete Breach.
+An exceedance is a precursor to a Breach.

-Multiple Exceedances Multiple exceedances sets the number of exceedances within a given time period.
-If the consecutive breach is set to 4 exceedances in a single day for example, then there is one breach only if there are four or more exceedances in a single day.
+Multiple Exceedances – Multiple exceedances sets the number of exceedances within a given period.
+For example, if the consecutive breach is set to 4 exceedances in a single day, breaches will only be flagged if there are four or more exceedances in a single day.

-Consecutive Exceedances Consecutive exceedances set the number of consecutive exceedances before a complete breach.
+Consecutive Exceedances – Consecutive exceedances set the number of successive exceedances required before a breach is flagged.
 There is no time limit, but unlike multiple exceedances, the exceedances have to be consecutive.

 Locations